mikestefanello/pagoda/README.md

 }
 ```

-3) Initialize the handler (and inject any required dependencies from the _Container_)
+3) Initialize the handler (and inject any required dependencies from the _Container_).
+This will be called automatically.

 ```go
 func (e *Example) Init(c *services.Container) error {